openlab-test/.github/profile/README.md

 - CERN Science for Open Data (CS4OD): [webpage](https://openlab.cern/index.php/project/cern-science-open-data) and [repository](https://github.com/CERN/CS4OD)

-Before uploading your repository make sure that:
+## Must have before uploading a new repository:

 - [ ] your repository has the same name of the project you are working on.
-If there exists another repository with the same name, it is very likely that the repositoory for your project already exists.
+If there exists another repository with the same name, it is very likely that the repository for your project already exists.
 Ask the owner for permision to commit there.
 - [ ] your repository has a README.md file.
 - [ ] your repository has the .gitignore file.
 Check [here](https://www.toptal.com/developers/gitignore) which .gitignore file you need for your programming language(s)